 It felt comfortable, classic, soft and fresh at first.
 Then I froze in my footsteps: that scent was familiar.
 That sparkle of bergamot, a whiff of lavender and powdery iris roots?
 It took me instantly to moments I worked hard to forget: once upon a time I was heartbroken.

-A romance broken off, gone with the wind.
+A romance is broken off, gone with the wind.
 A twin flame, lost.
 I went through all the stages of loss, but one of them I remember in particular.

 There was a time when I was in pain, overwhelmed with grief so much that I couldn’t cry anymore.

-Broken inside, curled into fetal position, I found a way to help myself: I ironed, pressing my clothes and linen meticulously and precisely, straightening out wrinkles in cotton and my life.
+Broken inside, curled into a fetal position, I found a way to help myself: I ironed, pressing my clothes and linen meticulously and precisely, straightening out wrinkles in cotton and my life.

 I ironed like crazy, sometimes even washing full machine loads just so that I would have enough to iron when I felt bolts of emotional, turning to physical pain.